Anderson-Lai/ib-notes/hlphysics/physics.md

 an x in the wire means it goes **into the page**
 "x marks the spot" => into the ground
-or envision an arrow and what you would see if the arrow was in the middle of traveling out of hte wire
+or envision an arrow and what you would see if the arrow was in the middle of traveling out of the wire